Want to adopt me?To meet me in foster care please contact our foster care department on:

 Phone:(08) 9442 3600

 The foster carer will then be in touch to discuss this further and arrange a meeting.
 If after leaving your details you have not heard from anyone after 48 hours, please let us know.
 Once you’ve decided to give a foster cat or kitten a furrever home you’ll need to come to Cat Haven in person to complete the adoption paperwork before taking them home.
 We can’t wait to hear from you!

-Indy is suspected of having a condition called Juvenile Gingivitis, an inflammation of the gums which is painful, and can lead to infections and more severe dental disease.
+Simba is suspected of having a condition called Juvenile Gingivitis.
 Many cats will grow out of this issue before approximately 2 years of age, however some will have the condition for life.

 Simba has a skin condition called Feline Acne or Chin Acne.
 It is not known what causes his skin reaction, though it is usually mild and manageable.
 Using stainless steel or ceramic bowls rather than plastic often assists.